Me-Bim-Bi/TIL/Database.md

 |`SHOW DATABASES LIKE "%skolan%";`|show all databases with name that contain 'skolan'|

 - **Reset database**: You must be prepared for data loss due to accidental deletion, lost device, change of device, etc., no one can predict.
 To do this:
   - You first need to save all your code in different files.
   - Create a reset file, for example: reset-part-1.sql.
   - Connect to the database via user (if you lose the user, create a new one from root).
-- Enter the command: source [file name];.
+  - Enter the command: source [file name]; .
 Ten ten.
 You have your data back.
 Congrats!

 - **Table**: